mbrown1413/PsyRender/README.md

     $ make

-This puts creates executables in the bin/ directory:
+This creates executables in the bin/ directory:

     $ ./bin/interactive